 provides training and prevention opportunities to help save, protect, and

 The funding helps cities and towns manage their budgets,

-too, by addressing the so-called mental-mental issues of public safety rather than
+too, by addressing the "mental-mental" issues of public safety rather than

 treating it as a condition to be a covered workers’ compensation injury.